rohan-v8rma/Tech-Tips/Networking/README.md

 This is used by web browsers.

 It defines the format of data transmission between clients and web servers.

+### `HTTP` request methods

+HTTP defines a set of request methods to indicate the desired action to be performed for a given resource.

+These request methods are sometimes referred to as *HTTP verbs*.

+Each of them implements a different semantic/logic, but some common features are shared by a group of them:

+#### Safe Methods

+Methods that don't alter the state of the server

+#### Idempotent Methods

+#### Cacheable Methods

+HTTP provides a simple set of operations

+Read about `HTTP` APIs which utilize  in the API README [here](../APIs/README.md#api-request-http-response-codes).

 ## `HTTPS` (HyperText Transfer Protocol Secure)